rorywalsh/CsoundPhaser3/README.md

 A collision detector needs to be created to test if Spike hits the platform.
 Without this Spike will just fall through the object as shown in the previous gif.
 The demo game features some logic to help the player move while standing on a platform.
 And it also features a falling platform that drops as soon as the player lands on it.
 Check out the source code for further details.

-## More fun with sounds
+#### Sound Platforms

-The is unlimited scope for interaction with between game events and sound using Phaser3 and Csound.
+There is unlimited scope for interaction with between game events and sound using Phaser3 and Csound.
 For example, it's not that difficult to build a simple instrument in Csound that can be used to move platforms in the game.
-The following example is based on the simple update function code previously.
+The following example is based on the simple update function code presented above.

-In this example, we use the amplitudes of 8 oscillators, which is set randomly, to move platforms up and down in the scene.
+In this example the amplitudes of 8 oscillators, which are set randomly, are used to move platforms up and down in the scene.
 In our k-rate callback function we grab each of the oscillator's current amplitude, and use that to move the platforms up and down.

 The following code will move each platform based on some channel data from Csound.
 Note that we only update the platform on every 32nd k-rate cycle.
 These updates don't need to happen on each frame.
 Slowing down calls to Csound will improve performance of your game.